nyurik/sqlite-hashes/README.md

 sqlite3.extension_dir => /var/www/extensions/ => /var/www/extensions/
 ```

-Now, make sure to always load the extension by running `SQLite3::loadExtension('libsqlite_hashes.so');` (remember to include the correct file extension according to your Operating System, e.g., `.so` for Linux, `.dll` for Windows, and `.dylib` for MacOS) in each project you intend to use sqlite hash functions.
+Now, make sure to always load the extension by running `SQLite3::loadExtension('libsqlite_hashes.so');` (remember to include the correct file extension according to your Operating System, e.g., `.so` for Linux, `.dll` for Windows, and `.dylib` for macOS) in each project you intend to use sqlite hash functions.

 For instance, the following code snippet demonstrate the minimum required code to run SHA256 in a string "password":